-By Ronan Farrow, A recounting of Farrow's spy thriller-esque investigation into Harvey Weinstein's misdeeds
+Catch and Kill by Ronan Farrow, A recounting of Farrow's spy thriller-esque investigation into Harvey Weinstein's misdeeds.

 In Catch and Kill, Ronan Farrow details his lengthy investigation into Harvey Weinstein's misdeeds.
 The story was reported on for over a year, and what began as a NBC News piece ultimately resulted in Farrow's departure and was published in the New Yorker instead.

 Catch and Kill describes Farrow work on the story and the struggle to get it to out to the public.
 All the while, his efforts were being countered by Weinstein's aggressive attempts to stop it.
 This included issuing threats, to proposing business deals with related parties and even hiring intelligence operatives from the Black Cube.